 Above: certificate of thanks awarded by Highbridge to private C. Jones of the Hants.
 Cycle Corps.

 The certificate below shows a charitable gesture by one of the students of St Margaret’s school, at that time situated in Julia Terrace, in donating prize money to the War Fund.

 Shortly after the war St Margaret’s moved to the house in Poplar Rd which had been used as a military hospital during wartime (below).
 Hart House School was also used for this purpose.
 Particular note is made on the Hart House page of Nurse Bowring’s work.

 The Burnham Gazette and Highbridge Express Centenary Edition of 1964 tells us that a company was formed in Burnham to make aircraft wings during the war, in co-operation with other firms in the district.
 It gives no more information so if anyone can supply more please send us a comment below.

 Charles Sealey of Abingdon St is just one of those Burnham residents who gave their lives.
-For a full list sand details see World War I casualties page.
+Another was Albert Dyer (below).
+The Holt (Brewery) family also lost two young men.
+For a full list and details see World War I casualties page.

 WORLD WAR II

 An account in The Burnham Gazette and Highbridge Express Centenary Edition of 1964 tells us: